Red-Atagi/fitpet/README.md

 # FitPet

+## Project Milestone 4A

+### 2nd Iteration Plan

+We plan to finish the use cases for the users which includes visit friend, check friend requests, send friend requests, and work on the design and cohesiveness of our html page.
+We’re not implementing the administrator side of the application which includes add exercise and delete exercise.

+### Who will work on what

+#### visit friend: Red and Brandin
+- view friend list page
+- display the friend’s pet, background, and clothing
+#### check friend requests: Kate and Josh
+- check friend requests from friend list page
+- see pending requests (name and username of other user)
+- accept or decline friend request
+#### send friend request: Gabe and Eric
+- accessed thru button on friend list page
+- search for other users
+#### design: Kaitlyn and Lexi

+### Unit Tests for Iteration 2
+Our unit tests for iteration 2 are loacted in fitpet/app/tests-2.py.
+You can run all tests including iteration 1 with the command `python manage.py test app` if you want to run just iterations 2 tests you can run `python manage.py test app.tests-2`

 ## Project Milestone 3B Specifications

 ### How to Compile
 1. Navigate into the `fitpet` directory.
 You are in the right directory if there is a file `manage.py` (among others) in the directory.
 2. You may need to run `pip install django`.
 3. Run `python manage.py makemigrations` in the terminal.
+	-  make sure you're in fitpet/ directory
 4. Run `python manage.py migrate` in the terminal.

 *If you have trouble migrating try the command* `python manage.py makemigrations app`